Firstsource named a 'Star Performer' and a 'Major Contender' in Everest Group's Financial Crime and Compliance (FCC) Operations Services PEAK Matrix Assessment 2025

-MELBOURNE, Australia, Aug.
-12, 2025 /PRNewswire/ -- Firstsource Solutions Limited (NSE: FSL) (BSE:532809), a leading global provider of specialist domain-led Business Process Services (BPS) and an RP-Sanjiv Goenka Group company, has been recognized as a Star Performer and a Major Contender in Everest Group's Financial Crime and Compliance (FCC) Operations Services PEAK Matrix® Assessment 2025.
+LONDON, Aug.
+12, 2025 /PRNewswire/ -- Firstsource Solutions Limited (NSE: FSL) (BSE: 532809), a leading global provider of specialist domain-led Business Process Services (BPS) and an RP-Sanjiv Goenka Group company, has been recognized as a Star Performer and a Major Contender in Everest Group's Financial Crime and Compliance (FCC) Operations Services PEAK Matrix® Assessment 2025.
 This dual recognition indicates Firstsource's year-on-year improvement in both market impact and vision & capability dimensions among 36 global providers, based on its ongoing innovation, investments, and growth.

 Everest Group recognized Firstsource for its strong UK presence, expanded scope from fraud specialization to end-to-end FCC operations, and its AI-powered, BPaaS-led delivery model.
 The Star Performer distinction, awarded selectively to providers demonstrating the most substantial year-on-year progress, underscores the success of Firstsource's differentiated UnBPO strategy in reshaping FCC delivery.